frank-deng/fgfs-tools/README.md

   Switch the sound of FlightGear on.

 _FG_TELNET_ environment variable should be defined as the telnet address and port of FlightGear, e.g: `FG_TELNET='localhost:5000'`

-This program can also be used as a python library for generating report, taking screenshot.

-#### \* GlobalFlight.py

-A daemon program to detect the following conditions:

-* Simulation paused and waiting for manual operation.
-  \* When this happend, an email will be sent and the daemon program will exit.
-  \* The email sent contains a description of the condition happend, a report generated when the condition happend.
-* When the aircraft reached a waypoint, get its name and send an E-mail.
-  \* The email sent contains a description of the condition happend, a report generated when the condition happend, a screenshot captured when the condition happend.

 #### \* 777-300_frank.patch